How long will it take to pay off your DMP

-How to calculate the length of your DMP
+- Options available to reduce the length of your DMP

 £15,000 divided by £150 = 100 months.
 100 divided by 12 = 8.3 years

-Is it possible to reduce the length of your DMP?
+Options available to reduce the length of your DMP

-After you calculate the length of your DMP you may be concerned at the length of time it will take to pay.
-However you should remember that it may be possible to reduce this.
+After you calculate the length of your debt management plan, you may be concerned at the length of time it will take to pay off.
+However it is possible to reduce this.

 Arrange a call with a DMP Expert